Payment reminder messages: 18 text and email templates

 If your customer’s payment is a week late, it’s time to let them know about the late fees that may apply if they don’t make the payment soon.

-“Hi [Client Name], Invoice [#] is still unpaid.
-According to our payment policy, late fees will be added after [Date].
-Please complete your payment at [URL] to avoid late charges.”
+“Hi [client name], it’s [company name].
+Invoice [#] is still unpaid.
+Per our payment policy, late fees will be added after [date].
+Pay at [URL] to avoid additional charges.
+Reply STOP to opt out.”

 5. Two weeks late payment reminder message